nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes the `adde 1 n/Birthday d/20-01-2022` command to add the Important Date, Birthday, which falls on the 20th January.
+Step 2: The user executes the `adde 1 n/Birthday d/20-01-2022` command to add the Event, Birthday, which falls on the 20th January.
-* Upon successful validation, it creates an `AddImportantDatesCommand` instance.
+* Upon successful validation, it creates an `AddEventCommand` instance.

-Step 3: The user executes the `edite 1 e/1 n/New Birthday d/20-01-2023` to edit the Important Date.
+Step 3: The user executes `edite 1 e/1 n/New Birthday d/20-01-2023` to edit the Event.
-* Upon successful validation,  an `EditImportantDateCommand` instance is created.
+* Upon successful validation,  an `EditEventCommand` instance is created.

 #### Design Considerations